North American community members: How to become an elected member of NAASC:

 Members:

-• Interact with 9 other elected faculty leaders in Arabidopsis biology, 3 elected early career scholars (ECS) & the NAASC Executive Director to execute NAASC’s mission.
+• Interact with elected faculty leaders in Arabidopsis biology, 3 elected early career scholars (ECS) & the NAASC Executive Director to execute NAASC’s mission.

-• Serve on 1+ NAASC subcommittees or working groups (Footnote 1) of their choice to collaboratively develop activities, advise the Executive Director, and participate in implementation
+• Serve on a NAASC subcommittee or working group (Footnote 1) of their choice to collaboratively develop activities, advise the Executive Director, and participate in implementation

 • Interact with community members on working groups and subcommittees.